Sanofi clinches $2 bln vaccines deal with Translate Bio

 French drugmaker Sanofi has agreed a potential $2 billion vaccines deal with Translate Bio, expanding their collaboration in development of an inoculation against COVID-19 and sending the U.S. biotech company's shares soaring.
 The deal strengthens Sanofi's credentials in a market engaged in a frantic race to find a safe and effective vaccine against the coronavirus disease that has killed more than 472,000 worldwide.

 The companies said they would expand their partnership to develop a wide range of mRNA vaccines.
 The mRNA (messenger ribonucleic acid) technology, an area of Translate Bio expertise, instructs human cells to make specific proteins that produce an immune response to a disease.
-Translate Bio's Nasdaq-listed shares were up 66% at $26.99 by 1418 GMT, taking this year's gains to more than 230%.
-Shares in Sanofi were flat at just shy of 93 euros.
+Translate Bio's Nasdaq-listed shares jumped 66% on the news before receding slightly to stand at $22.91 at 1509 GMT, up 41% on the day and 190% this year.
+Shares in Sanofi were flat at 93 euros.

 ALSO READ